-You can manage and pay off your Apple Card online — here's how
+Don't have your phone?
+Manage your Apple Card from the web!

 How to view your Apple Card statements online

 At the end of each month, Apple Card generates a statement for your activity for that month.
-The statements include all transaction history, total balance, previous monthly balance, and other details.
-It's always a good idea to review your monthly statements every now and then.
-You will also need your Apple Card statements if you want to export that data to other finance apps.
+The reports include all transaction history, total balance, previous monthly balance, and other details.
+It's always a good idea to review your monthly statements now and then.
+You will also need your Apple Card statements to export that data to other finance apps.

 - Go to https://card.apple.com in your web browser.